mat-0/cheltenham-open-data/_pages/flood-warnings.md

 - Flood warning: River Severn at Severn Ham, Tewkesbury
 - River levels continue to rise as a result of widespread heavy rainfall.
 Flooding is expected to continue over the weekend.
 Flooding may affect property and roads around Mill Avon Riverside including minor roads at Tirley, Chaceley, Hasfield, Hawbridge, Lower Lode, Ashleworth, Deerhurst, Wainlode and Apperley.
 Predicted peaks:- at Mythe 3.5m to 4.0m on 17/11 PM.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.

+- Flood warning: River Severn at Apperley and The Leigh
+- Rising river levels are expected to cause flooding today.
+Flooding is expected on 15 November 2025 Flooding is expected to continue over the weekend Flooding may affect the B4213 at Haw Bridge.
+Predicted peak at Haw Bridge 4.5m to 5m on 19/11 PM.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.

 - Flood alert: Lower Bristol Avon area
 - There is no longer a threat of flooding, though standing water and debris may still remain.